PaddlePaddle/docs/doc/fluid/advanced_usage/development/submit_pr_guide.md

 In addition,please follow the following regulations in response to the suggestion of reviewers:

-1）A reply to every comment of reviewers（It's the fundamental complimentary in open source community.An expression of appreciation is a need for help from others):
+1）A reply to every comment of reviewers（It's a fundamental complimentary conduct in open source community.An expression of appreciation is a need for help from others):

    - If you adopt the suggestion of reviewer and make a modification accordingly.